wfkhrrzi/UiTM-ORM-Dashboard/README.md

 7. The website then can be accessed at http://127.0.0.1:80

+    A sample login credential is as follow:-

+        Username: test
+        Password: test

 ## Extras

 Visit this [link](README-full.md) for the full guideline including the ML models deployment.